 Yoga works by rejuvenating the main glands that are involved with diabetes, like the stress glands and the pancreas.
 As mentioned above, certain yoga positions can rejuvenate pancreatic cells, as well as reduce stress.
-It can also help diabetes patients control their holistic manner by recognising the effects that things such as stress, a bad diet, and emotional imbalance can have on their well-being and their diabetes.
+It can also help diabetes patients control their holistic manner by recognizing the effects that things such as stress, a bad diet, and emotional imbalance can have on their well-being and their diabetes.
 That said, can yoga cure diabetes?

 Dr. Phulgenda Sinha, director of the Institute of Yoga in Patna, India and Washington D.C says that “The yogic treatment restores the normal functioning of the pancreas and other glands of the endocrinal system.
 When these glands begin to function properly, the individual is fully cured of the diabetic disorders and his health is restored to a normal level.”
 He also adds that initially, the patient should continue to take diabetic medications, but after three weeks of regular practice can gradually reduce it, with the end result being to stop taking it all together.

 He treated patients with diabetes at the Indian Institute of Yoga and found that after around three months they were completely cured.
 Medicinal treatment for diabetes gives diabetes patients the insulin that their pancreas no longer produces, but never actually cures them of the disease.

 How the Pancreas Works